 2013 2012

 Liability for indemnification obligations (1) \$ 192,716 \$ 38,140

 Accrued expenses 108,870 68,068

 Due to related parties (2) 77,901 45,034

 Liability for certain foreclosure matters (3) 66,948 13,430

+Additional purchase price due seller - ResCap Acquisition (4) 54,220

-Payable to servicing and subservicing investors (4) 33,501 9,973
+Payable to servicing and subservicing investors (5) 33,501 9,973

 Checks held for escheat 24,392 33,259

-Liability for selected tax items (5) 27,273 22,702
+Liability for selected tax items (6) 27,273 22,702

 Other 58,774 61,138

-\$ 590,375 \$ 291,744
+\$ 644,595 \$ 291,744

-(1) The balance includes origination representation and warranty obligations and compensatory fees for foreclosures that may ultimately exceed investor timelines.
+- (1) The balance includes origination representation and warranty obligations and compensatory fees for foreclosures that may ultimately exceed investor timelines.
 These obligations were primarily assumed in connection with the Ally MSR Transaction, the ResCap Acquisition and the Homeward Acquisition.
-See Note 28 - Commitments and Contingencies for additional information.

-(2) See Note 26 - Related Party Transactions for additional information regarding transactions with Altisource and HLSS.

-(3) We recognized \$53.5 million of expense in Professional services during 2013 to establish the liability.
+See Note 28 Commitments and Contingencies for additional information. - (2) See Note 26 Related Party Transactions for additional information regarding transactions with Altisource and HLSS. - We recognized \$53.5 million of expense in Professional services during 2013 to establish the liability.
 We recognized the remaining \$13.4 million of the liability as an adjustment to the initial purchase price allocation related to the Homeward Acquisition.
 We applied this measurement period adjustment retrospectively to our Consolidated Balance Sheet at December 31, 2012 with an offsetting increase in goodwill.
-See Note 28 - Commitments and Contingencies for additional information.

-(4) The balance represents amounts due to investors in connection with loans we service under servicing and subservicing agreements.

-(5) See Note 22 - Income Taxes for information on the liability for selected tax items.
+See Note 28 Commitments and Contingencies for additional information. - (4) See Note 1A Restatement and Revision of Previously Issued Consolidated Financial Statements and Note 3 Business Acquisitions. - (5) The balance represents amounts due to investors in connection with loans we service under servicing and subservicing agreements. - (6) See Note 22 Income Taxes for information on the liability for selected tax items.